X

 | Bisphosphonates (alendronate) | Mg inhibits absorption | At least 2 hours |

-The brite app shows a clear pattern: the most common knowledge gaps around magnesium concern the PPI + diuretic combination and spacing from other medications.
+The brite app shows a clear pattern: the most common magnesium knowledge gaps concern the combination of PPI + diuretic and the intake gaps from other medications.

 | Observation | Frequency | Typical comment |